Criminal Background Checks for Safer Hiring

 While most criminal screening reports consist of a social security trace, nationwide criminal database search, and county criminal records checks, there are a number of other sources of criminal data that can and should be accessed depending on employer needs.
 There is no single source of information when it comes to an individual’s criminal history.
 For this reason, a well-structured, customized solution is necessary for each and every organization.
 We are experts in tailoring criminal background screening solutions to your unique needs.

 The More You Know

-Here is a general guide of common terms associated with a criminal record.
+Here is a guide of terms commonly associated with a criminal background check.

-Our screening specialists search through jurisdictional court records in more than 3,340 counties in the United States.
+Our criminal background screening specialists search through jurisdictional court records in more than 3,340 counties in the United States.
 These records provide the most up-to-date and accurate information possible.